DamsaraJayanath/tom_Jerry_image_classification_CNN/README.md

 - Dropout layer added to reduce overfitting
 - Improved generalization on validation data

-✔ **Model 2 achieved better validation performance and was selected as the final model.**
+Model 2 achieved better validation performance and was selected as the final model.

 ---